rvanheest-DANS-KNAW/course-scala/src/main/scala/workshop4/02 Observable.md

 ```

 **Warning:** as many things can go wrong in creating your own `Observable`, it is [generally advised] to stay away from
-`Observable.apply` as much as possible!
-It is the source of many bugs and lots of head scratching.
+`Observable.apply` as much as possible!!!
+It is the source of many bugs and lots of head scratching!
 Instead use existing
 factory methods from the API under all possible circumstances.
-Only use it when you can't solve your problem in another
+Only use it when you can't solve your problem in any other
 way, such as `getEvent` (although even this is already wrapped in the [RxJavaFx] library!). **Spoiler alert:**
-`randomNumbers` can also be created without `Observable.apply`, but we will get to that when we touch on `Scheduler`s in
-the next workshop.
+`randomNumbers` can also be created without `Observable.apply`, but we will get to that in the next workshop.
+If you're
+curious already, you'll find this 'better' implementation in the [Pi Approximation assignment].

 [generally advised]: http://stackoverflow.com/a/36173021/2389405
 [RxJavaFx]: https://github.com/ReactiveX/RxJavaFX
+[Pi Approximation assignment]: ./assignments/PiApproximation.scala

 RxJava vs. RxScala